Peshawar District: History

-Peshawar is located in geo-strategically important location and has an enriched history.
-This district and city has seen the rise and fall of many civilizations.
+This district and the city has seen the rise and fall of many civilizations.
 It was once the center of Gandhara and has subsequently been ruled by Persians, Greeks, Buddhists, Kushans, Afghans, Mughals, Marathas, Sikhs and the British.
+Peshawar district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
 The original district of Peshawar was a district of the North-West Frontier Province of British India.

-After independence in 1947, the old Peshawar District became Peshawar Division containing the current districts of Peshawar District, Charsadda District and Nowshera District.
-In July 1988, the former Charsadda tehsil was separated and became Charsadda District while former Nowshera tehsil became Nowshera District in 1990.
+After the independence of Pakistan in 1947, the old Peshawar District became Peshawar Division comprising the current districts of Peshawar, Charsadda and Nowshera.
+In July 1988, the former Charsadda tehsil was separated and attained the status of a separate district.
+In 1990, the Nowshera tehsil also was upgraded to the status of a district.
 Under the latest revision of Pakistan's administrative structure, promulgated in 2001, Peshawar was also given the status of a city district.

 Demographics

 Population

-At the time of the 2017 census the district had a population of 4,331,959, of which 2,229,681 were males and 2,101,649 females.
-The population of the district over the years is shown in the table below.

-Rural population was 2,362,136 (54.53%) while the urban population was 1,969,823 (45.47%).
-The literacy rate was 55.01% - the male literacy rate was 68.78% while the female literacy rate was 40.47%.